zhepeiw/zhepeiw.github.io/_pages/contact.md

 <!-- ## Contact -->

-I currently live in Mountain View, CA. Feel free to reach out to me through my email, and I'm more than happy to chat about a variety of topics, including audio, ML, DSP, music, sports, bartending, etc.
+I currently live in the bay area.
+Feel free to reach out to me through my email, and I'm more than happy to chat about a variety of topics, including audio, ML, DSP, music, sports, bartending, etc.

 * Email: zhepeiw03 AT gmail DOT com